Browser Bro

 Variables

 Variables allow you to store and reuse information throughout your script.
-They are always referenced using a tilde (~
+They are always referenced using a tilde (~) before the variable name.
+For example, ~myVar refers to a variable named myVar.

 You can set a variable to a fixed value, load its content from a file, or get it from the text editor.
 Once set, you can reference that variable in commands later in the script.